geoffrich/svelte-adapter-azure-swa/README.md

 # svelte-adapter-azure-swa

 Adapter for Svelte apps that creates an Azure Static Web App, using an Azure function for dynamic server rendering.
+If your app is purely static, you may be able to use [adapter-static](https://www.npmjs.com/package/@sveltejs/adapter-static) instead.

 **This is beta software.
 Please report any issues you encounter.**

 ## Usage

+See the [demo repo](https://github.com/geoffrich/sveltekit-azure-swa-demo) for an example integration with the SvelteKit demo app.

 Run `npm install -D svelte-adapter-azure-swa`.